Steely Dan: Overall sound

-Steely Dan's albums are notable for the characteristically 'warm' and 'dry' production sound, and the sparing use of echo and reverberation.
+Steely Dan's albums are notable for the characteristically "warm" and "dry" production sound, and the sparing use of echo and reverberation.

+After the concept of yacht rock was conceived in 2005, the music of Steely Dan was retrospectively listed as falling into that soft rock style.
+Billboard wrote that Steely Dan's Aja album was the "sophisticated high-water mark" of yacht rock.

 Backing vocals

 Becker and Fagen favored a distinctly soul-influenced style of backing vocals, which after the first few albums were almost always performed by a female chorus (although Michael McDonald features prominently on several tracks, including the 1975 song "Black Friday" and the 1977 song "Peg").
 Venetta Fields, Sherlie Matthews and Clydie King were the preferred trio for backing vocals on the group's late 1970s albums.
 Other backing vocalists include Timothy B. Schmit, Tawatha Agee, Carolyn Leonhart, Janice Pendarvis, Catherine Russell, Patti Austin and Valerie Simpson.

 Horns

 Horn arrangements have been used on songs from all Steely Dan albums.
 They typically feature instruments such as trumpets, trombones and saxophones, although they have also used other instruments, such as flutes and clarinets.
 On their earlier albums Steely Dan featured guest arrangers and on their later albums the arrangement work is credited to Fagen.